SUMMIT & BLUE BOOKING CONDITIONS

 (a) The Company applies all reasonable checks to ensure that those involved in the preparation and provision of your holiday maintain the appropriate standards.

-(b) The descriptions, information and opinions given in our on the website by the Company in respect of the airlines, hotels and other suppliers whose services are used are given in good faith, based on the latest information available at the time of printing.
-The Company accepts liability for any loss you may suffer if due to fault on our part, or that of our agents or suppliers, any part of the holiday arrangements you book with the Company before your departure is not as described in our brochure, on our website, or itinerary or not of a reasonable standard.
+(b) The descriptions, information and opinions given in our website by the Company in respect of the airlines, hotels and other suppliers whose services are used are given in good faith, based on the latest information available at the time.
+The Company accepts liability for any loss you may suffer if due to fault on our part, or that of our agents or suppliers, any part of the holiday arrangements you book with the Company before your departure is not as described in any literature, on our website, or itinerary or not of a reasonable standard.
 The Company limits its liability in respect of these claims to a maximum of three times the holiday cost.
 Subject to the conditions set out below, The Company also accepts liability if you or any member of your party suffers death or personal injury as a direct result of these holiday arrangements failing to be as described and of a reasonable standard.
 However, these acceptances of liability do not apply if there has been no fault on the part of the Company or its servants, agents, or suppliers and the loss, death or personal injury suffered is attributable to your own acts or omissions or to the acts or omissions of a third party not involved in providing the services which make up your holiday, or to unusual or unforeseeable circumstances or events which could not have been anticipated or avoided by the Company or its servants, agents or suppliers even with the exercise of all due care.
 They are also conditional upon you following the procedures for notification of complaints set out in clause 11, and upon you assigning to the Company any right you may have against any other person whose acts or omissions have given rise to the Company’s liability.

 (c) The Company’s liability to compensate you and the amount of such compensation is subject to the following limitations.
 First, in the case of damage other than death, illness or personal injury, compensation is restricted to a reasonable amount having regard to such factors as, inter alia, the holiday cost and the extent to which the enjoyment of your holiday can be said to have been affected.
 Second, if any failure in your holiday arrangements relates to, or if you or any member in your party is killed, injured or becomes ill during or as a result of, carriage by aircraft, ship, train or coach forming part of the holiday arrangements booked with us before your departure from the UK, our liability to pay compensation and/or the amount of compensation we will pay is limited in accordance with the liability of the carrier under any international convention which governs such services.
 International Conventions which may apply include: in respect of carriage by air, the Montreal Convention 1999 or the Warsaw Convention 1929 (including as amended by the Hague Protocol of 1955 and by any of the Montreal Additional Protocol of 1975); in respect of carriage by sea, the Athens Convention 1974; in respect of rail carriage, the Berne Convention 1961; and in respect of carriage by road the Geneva Convention 1973.
 The terms of these conventions are incorporated into and form part of your contract with us.
 In respect of death or personal injury, the liability of an air carrier under the Montreal Convention and the Warsaw Convention is limited to damage sustained in the case of death or bodily injury caused by an accident which takes place onboard the aircraft or in the course of any of the operations of embarking or disembarking.
 You can get copies of the relevant conventions if you ask us for them.
 You should also note that these conventions may limit or remove the carrier’s liability to you and the amount which the carrier has to pay you.
 You should also know that the carrier will rely upon its ‘conditions of carriage’ which may limit or remove the carrier’s liability to you and limit compensation under international conventions.

 (d) Our suppliers (such as accommodation or transport providers) have their own booking conditions or conditions of carriage, and these conditions are binding between you and the supplier.
 Some of these conditions may limit or remove the relevant transport provider’s or other supplier’s liability to you.
 You can get copies of such conditions from our offices, or the offices of the relevant supplier.
+They may also ask you to sign waiver forms when participating in activities that involve a degree of risk including, but not restricted to, dog sledding, reindeer sleigh rides, snowmobiling and back country skiing.

 (e) If we make any payment to you or any member of your party for death, personal injury or illness, you must co-operate fully with us in seeking recovery of any payment we make.